- Home

 PhD, Accounting, Rutgers, The State University of New JerseyMBA, Taxation, St. John's UniversityBS, Accounting, St. John's University

-Before joining the faculty at St. John’s University, Dr. Dorata taught at the State University of New York at the College of Old Westbury, where she served as chair of the Accounting and Business Law Department.
-Additionally, Dr. Dorata taught at St. Joseph’s College where she co-founded the Accounting Club.
-Dr. Dorata has taught numerous courses in financial and managerial accounting in both graduate and undergraduate curriculums.
+Prior to joining the faculty at St. John’s University, Dr. Dorata taught at State University of New York at Old Westbury, where she served as Chair of the Accounting and Business Law Department.
+She also taught at St. Joseph’s College, where she co-founded the Accounting Club.
+Over the course of her academic career, Dr. Dorata has taught a wide range of undergraduate and graduate courses in financial accounting, managerial accounting, taxation, auditing, and financial reporting.

-Dr. Dorata’s professional experience includes working as an auditor for Price Waterhouse & Co. where she serviced clients in the financial services and manufacturing industries.
-She was an Assistant Vice President of Corporate Accounting for E.F.
+Dr. Dorata’s professional experience includes serving as an auditor at Price Waterhouse & Co., where she worked with clients in the financial services and manufacturing industries.
+She later served as Assistant Vice President of Corporate Accounting at E.F.
 Hutton & Co.
-Inc. and a Director of Financial Reporting at Staff Builders Inc., which are both registrants of the Securities and Exchange Commission.
-Her professional experience also includes consulting for various clients and has served on audit committees.
+Inc. and as Director of Financial Reporting at Staff Builders Inc., both Securities and Exchange Commission registrants.
+In addition, Dr. Dorata has provided consulting services to a variety of organizations and has served on audit committees, further strengthening her expertise in financial reporting, governance, and regulatory compliance.

 Teaching Interests